Is microneedling better than lasering?

 Lasers use a directed pulse of high-energy light, allowing for a very targeted treatment.
 In applications where laser treatments are appropriate, desired results can often be seen with a single treatment.
 In addition, lasers can more effective than microneedling at treating certain conditions, such as broken veins.
 However, laser treatments have longer recovery times, carry more risk of complications and are not always appropriate for all skin types.

 On the other hand, microneedling is a broad treatment technique.
 Recovery times from microneedling sessions are quicker than those with lasers, but the results from each individual session are subtler.
 While recovery time from microneedling sessions is minimal, it can take more sessions to achieve the same results as a single session with a laser.
 However, microneedling can be used to treat a much larger area.
 Microneedling is also safer for a wider variety of skin types and may have more appeal to those looking for a more natural treatment.
+It is ideal for treating acne, acne scarring, and fine lines.

 There is not one correct answer whether microneedling or lasering is better.
 As with any medical treatment, your decisions should be made after speaking with a medical provider who can provide you with information on available courses of treatment so you can make an informed decision on which is best for you.